Open-Security-Working-Group/paper-what-makes-hardened-linux-system/draft-outline-v2.md

       1. Workload
    1. Topology (past OS only concerns) - how they interact with Hybrid Solutions
 1. What a hardened Linux System does/does not do (Next to define)
-   1. What is a hardened linux?
+   1. What is a hardened Linux?
    1. Does:
       * Defaults to Secure Posture
       * Provide guidance on resiliency